What is Propoxyphene?

 Propoxyphene Drug Type

 Propoxyphene is an opioid or narcotic pain reliever.
 It is medically used for the treatment of mild to moderate pain.
 Taking this medication does not necessarily stop the pain but more on the reduction of pain, and increased tolerance to pain.
 This drug also induces drowsiness.
-Banned for medical purpose by the FDA in 2010, propoxyphene is found to causes arrhythmia.
+Banned for medical purposes by the FDA in 2010, propoxyphene is found to causes arrhythmia.

 Forms and Routes of Administration